lase-peco/unit-converter/README.md

 ### Speed

-The implemented measuring units for speed are: `MillimeterPerSecond, MeterPerSecond, FootPerSecond, YardPerSecond`.
+The implemented speed units are: `MillimeterPerSecond, MeterPerSecond, FootPerSecond, YardPerSecond`.

-To convert speed from one measuring unit to another call the `speed($from_unit, $to_unit, $measurement, $decimals)` on the `Converter` facade with the following parameters:

-`string $from_unit` the unit, from which you are converting.

-`string $to_unit` the unit, to which you are converting.

-`float $measurement` the value.

-`int $decimals` (optional) the decimal accuracy. default is 2.

-Example
 ``` php
 use LasePeCo\UnitConverter\Facades\Converter;
 use App\Units\Speed;